 The stock wheels on this mountain bike are thick enough for any road.
 The bike comes fitted with Maxxis Ikon tires.
-The 27.5 by 2.2 tire profile is ideal for uneven road, and the interior is wire beaded for durability.
+The 27.5 by 2.2 tire profile is ideal for uneven roads, and the interior is wire beaded for durability.
 The tires rest on sturdy Giant GX03V 27.5-inch rims made of metal alloys.

 The rims are double-walled and have 21mm inner thickness to ensure that they hold up against any obstacles you put them through.
 The center of the rims is reinforced using lightweight stainless spokes, each weighing only 14g.
-Both the front and rear wheels also feature long-lasting Giant Tracker Giant Sport QR hubs with loose ball bearings for smooth riding.
+The front and rear wheels also feature long-lasting Giant Tracker Giant Sport QR hubs with loose ball bearings for smooth riding.

 The wheels have deep tread patterns that give the ride enough traction, thus preventing you from slipping or sliding when riding through slippery or wet roads.
-They work hand in hand with the disc brakes to bring your ride to an instant stop during emergencies or a gradual slow down in speed when going down a slope.
+They work hand in hand with the disc brakes to bring your ride to an instant stop during emergencies or gradually slow down in speed when going down a slope.

 Saddle, seat post, stem, and pedals

 The stem fitted on this bike is the Giant Sport stem with a 7-degree angle.
 Just like the seat tube, the stem varies in length on each bike size.
-The small size has a 2-inch-long stem, the medium size stem length stands at 2.4 inches, while the large and extra-large bikes have stems measuring 2.8 and 3.1 inches respectively.
+The small size has a 2-inch-long stem, the medium size stem length stands at 2.4 inches, while the large and extra-large bikes have stems measuring 2.8 and 3.1 inches, respectively.